-We will look at each of these in turn.
+Below, we look at each of these types.

-Refracting tissues focus incoming light onto the light-sensitive tissues, to give us a clear, sharp image.
-If they are the wrong shape, misaligned, or damaged, vision can be blurry.
+Refracting tissues focus incoming light onto light-sensitive tissues to give a clear, sharp image.
+If tissues are the wrong shape, misaligned, or damaged, vision can be blurry.

 The refracting tissues include:

-In very bright conditions, the pupil constricts or shrinks to around 1 millimeter (mm) in diameter to protect the sensitive retina from damage.
-When it is dark, the pupil can dilate or widen up to 10 mm in diameter.
-This dilation allows the eye to take in as much light as possible.
+In bright light, the pupil constricts to protect the sensitive retina from damage.
+In low light, it dilates.
+This allows the eye to take in as much light as possible.

-Lens: Once light has traveled through the pupil, it reaches the lens, which is a transparent convex structure.
-The lens can change shape, helping the eye to focus light accurately onto the retina.
+After it travels through the pupil, light reaches the lens.
+This is a transparent, convex structure.
+The lens can change shape, helping the eye focus light accurately onto the retina.
 With age, the lens becomes stiffer and less flexible, making focusing more difficult.

-Ciliary muscle: This muscular ring is attached to the lens and, as it contracts or relaxes, it changes the shape of the lens.
+This is a muscular ring attached to the lens.
+As it contracts or relaxes, it changes the shape of the lens.
 This process is called accommodation.

-Cornea: This is a clear, dome-like layer that covers the pupil, iris, and anterior chamber or fluid-filled area between the cornea and the iris.
-It is responsible for the majority of the eye’s focusing power.
-However, it has a fixed focus so cannot adjust to different distances.
+The cornea is a clear, dome-like layer that covers the pupil, iris, and anterior chamber.
+This chamber is a fluid-filled area between the cornea and iris.

-The cornea is densely populated with nerve endings and incredibly sensitive.
+The cornea is densely populated with nerve endings and is highly sensitive.
 It is the eye’s first defense against foreign objects and injury.
 Because the cornea must remain clear to refract light, it has no blood vessels.

-Aqueous fluid: This is more watery than vitreous fluid and circulates through the front of the eye.
+Aqueous fluid is more watery, and it circulates through the front of the eye.

 The retina is the innermost layer of the eye.
-It houses more than 120 million light-sensitive photoreceptor cells that detect light and convert it into electrical signals.
+It contains

 Photoreceptor cells in the retina contain protein molecules called opsins that are sensitive to light.